bonnetn/bonnetn.github.io/index.md

 I love cybersecurity, I am a member of the [InfoSec club](https://hackademint.org/website/) of my university.
 I really like solving binary exploitation challenges, you can find the slides of a presentation I gave about binary exploitation [here](slides_pwn.pdf).

-Distributed systems and sofware engineering in general also amaze me.
+Distributed systems and software engineering in general also amaze me.
 You can find some of my projects on [Github](https://github.com/bonnetn).

 ## Contact